-The mission of my lab is twofold: to reveal the neural circuit mechanisms of memory storage and retrieval, and to artificially modulate memories to combat maladaptive states.
-We will do so in a multi-disciplinary fashion by combining virus engineering strategies, immunohistochemistry and physiology, optogenetics and functional imaging of targeted populations in vivo, and a battery of behavioral assays.
+The mission of our lab is twofold: to reveal the neural circuit mechanisms of memory storage and retrieval, and to artificially modulate memories to combat mental health disorders.
+We will do so in a multi-disciplinary fashion by combining virus engineering strategies, immunohistochemistry, physiology, optogenetics, functional imaging of targeted populations in vivo, and a battery of behavioral assays.
 Our technical repertoire, of course, will evolve as our studies evolve.

-Given that any given brain region interacts with numerous targets along exquisitely precise spatial and temporal dimensions -- nothing in the brain exists in a vacuum -- we’ll study the circuit-wide and behavioral manifestations of learning and memory across a variety of structurally and functionally connected areas, including, but not limited to, the hippocampus, amygdala, and prefrontal cortex.
-For example, I believe that a systems-level analysis of memory that perturbs genetically defined, projection-specific cell-types, while simultaneously surveying their real-time physiological dynamics, is a tractable experimental path towards understanding, and controlling, this seemingly ephemeral process.
+Given that any given brain region interacts with numerous targets along exquisitely precise spatial and temporal dimensions — nothing in the brain exists in a vacuum — we’ll study the circuit-wide and behavioral manifestations of learning and memory across a variety of structurally and functionally connected areas.
+We believe that a systems-level analysis of memory that examines genetically-defined projection-specific cell-types, while simultaneously surveying their real-time physiological dynamics, is a tractable experimental path towards understanding and controlling this complex, ephemeral process.

 The neuronal mechanisms of learning and memory

-Previous genetic, electrophysiological, and behavioral studies have suggested that a sparse population of neurons distributed throughout the brain encodes a specific memory.
+Previous studies have suggested that a sparse population of neurons distributed throughout the brain encodes a specific memory.
 These neurons can be tagged during learning for subsequent identification and manipulation.
-The hippocampus and its cortical inputs/ouputs in particular are pivotal for the encoding, storage, retrieval, and updating of personally experienced, or episodic, memories.
-Recently, our work has demonstrated that directly activating hippocampus cells that previously expressed the immediate early gene c-Fos during learning is sufficient to activate the neuronal and behavioral expression of negative, neutral, and positive memory recall.
-These cells also undergo plasticity-related changes during learning and are necessary for the behavioral expression of memory recall, thus corroborating their mnemonic nature.
+In particular, the hippocampus and its cortical connections are pivotal for the encoding, storage, retrieval, and updating of episodic memories.
+Previously, our work has demonstrated that directly re-activating hippocampus cells that were active during learning was sufficient to recreate the neuronal and behavioral expression of the previously learned memory.

-Thus, for these basic science projects in the lab, our conceptual scaffold consists of asking who talks to whom and when, thereby permitting us to probe the putative neuronal processes underpinning learning and memory.
-These projects also begin to guide ongoing and future experiments described in the subsequent section on combining the fields of memory and animal models of psychiatric disorders.
+For these basic science projects, our conceptual scaffold consists of asking “who talks to whom and when,” thereby permitting us to probe the putative neuronal processes underpinning learning and memory.
+These projects also begin to guide ongoing and future experiments which combine the fields of learning and memory with animal models of psychiatric disorders.

 Manipulating memories to combat psychiatric disorders

-Chronic stress affects numerous brain areas involved in memory, emotion, and motivation, such as the hippocampus and various cortical areas; it abnormally alters a variety of cellular events, including neuronal morphology, gene expression patterns, and neurogenesis; and, it can precipitate several maladaptive states, such as depression- and anxiety-like behaviors.
-Yet, the neural circuitry sufficient to mitigate or prevent such pathological phenotypes is unclear.
-Soberingly, most interventions rely on drug-based strategies that have not substantially improved in efficacy or specificity since their original discovery in the 1950s.
-Moreover, generating and utilizing animal models of psychiatric disorders is often riddled with anthropomorphic interpretations due to a lack of known and/or conserved biomarkers, a lack of objective neuroscience-based symptom criteria and, consequently, a lack of construct, face, and predictive validity.
+Chronic stress affects numerous brain areas involved in memory, emotion, and motivation— such as the hippocampus and various cortical areas.
+In these areas, stress abnormally alters a variety of cellular events and can precipitate several maladaptive states, such as depression, anxiety, and post-traumatic stress disorder (PTSD).
+Yet, the neural circuitry or processes that are able to mitigate or prevent such pathological phenotypes is unclear, and most interventions rely on historically ineffective drug-based strategies.

-A tractable path forward, I believe, includes at least two key conceptual and experimental shifts:
+A tractable path forward includes at least two key conceptual and experimental shifts:

-- Deconstructing pathologies into symptom clusters with shared neurophysiological, anatomical, and biochemical substrates in humans in an attempt to provide putative nodes for interrogation in rodents.
-This approach helps us map objectively measured abnormalities of human neural circuit dysfunction onto rodent interventions and neurobiological readouts (e.g. rational circuit-level perturbations and genetic/physiological analyses, which collectively enable searches for candidate penetrant causes for mood and anxiety disorders).
+Deconstructing pathologies into symptom clusters with shared neurophysiological, anatomical, and biochemical substrates in humans to provide putative nodes for interrogation in rodents.

-- A shift in the view that a given brain region, transmitter, or modulator subserves a particular cognitive function to a more nuanced view focusing on the real-time activity and topology of genetically defined, projection-, target-, and synapse-specific neural networks interacting during adaptive and maladaptive states.
-This approach embraces the complexity of psychiatric disorders by divorcing ourselves from simplistic views of neuronal contributions to cognition (e.g. depression = too little serotonin; amygdala = fear) and, we hope, will enable far more effective forward and reverse translational outcomes.
+A shift in the view that a given brain region, transmitter, or modulator subserves a particular cognitive function to a more nuanced view focusing on the real-time activity and topology of genetically-defined, projection-, target-, and synapse-specific neural networks interacting during adaptive and maladaptive states.

-To begin to address these caveats -- and given the extraordinary evolutionary conservation of the structural and functional properties of cortico-hippocampus memory networks -- we will commandeer the brain’s endogenous plasticity mechanisms by means of artificial memory modulation to test for and resolve its potential to regulate maladaptive circuit functioning and behavior.
+To begin to implement these shifts in approach — and given the extraordinary evolutionary conservation of the structural and functional properties of cortico-hippocampus memory networks — we will commandeer the brain’s endogenous plasticity mechanisms by means of artificial memory modulation to test for and resolve its potential to regulate maladaptive circuit functioning and behavior.
 This proposed research aims to provide a neurobiological framework for artificially activating memories to bi-directionally modulate stress-induced states.
-For instance, we are currently asking:

-2. A second line of experiments seeks to leverage our understanding of the endogenous cellular processes supporting the various stages of memory (e.g. (re)consolidation, extinction) in the hippocampus-amygdala-prefrontal cortex pathway to intervene with disorders of fear regulation (e.g. PTSD).
-We are currently asking:
+The second line of experiments seeks to leverage our understanding of the endogenous cellular processes supporting the various stages of memory (e.g. (re)consolidation, extinction) in the hippocampus-amygdala-prefrontal cortex pathway to intervene with disorders of fear regulation (e.g. PTSD).

-Our species models, of course, will evolve as our experiments evolve.
-Collectively, the goal of these types of experiments is to provide the biomedical community with neuronal, physiological, and behavioral markers that can be future interventional and preventative targets to ameliorate a medley of maladaptive states.
+The goal of these experiments is to provide the biomedical community with neuronal, physiological, and behavioral markers that can be leveraged to develop interventional and preventative therapies to ameliorate the maladaptive states that define many neuropsychiatric disorders.